The Prize for the 2017/2018 edition of the Stockholm Treaty Lab

-The aim of the 2017/2018 edition of the Stockholm Treaty Lab is not limited to selecting the best complete model treaty—it is also to celebrate and publicize all innovative solutions to the climate change challenge.
-Our aim is for as many ideas as possible to reach a wider audience, even where the model treaty that contained them did not make it to the final round of the innovation contest.
+The aim of the 2017/2018 edition of the Stockholm Treaty Lab was not limited to selecting the best complete model treaty—it is also to celebrate and publicize all innovative solutions to the climate change challenge.
+The aim was for as many ideas as possible to reach a wider audience, even where the model treaty that contained them did not make it to the final round of the innovation contest.